 U.S. and other bidders for important government contracts continue to complain of lack of transparency, excessive delays, and bureaucracy in the bid selection process.
 Requirements may at times be designed to exclude competition and favor a particular supplier.
 Excessive bureaucracy has been also responsible for the government’s slow payment record.
 Typical payment schedules range from three to six months after goods or services have been invoiced.

-Some of Panama's major importers are also regional distributors for Central and/or South America, with warehousing facilities located in the Colon Free Zone (CFZ).
+Some of Panama's major importers are also regional distributors for Central and/or South America, with warehousing facilities located in the Colón Free Zone (CFZ).
 Generally, CFZ importers/distributors have affiliated stores in Panama City for retail sale to the local market.
-We encourage U.S. companies with consumer retail products to look at selling through the Colon Free Zone to the region.
-For more information on this option please contact us after reading our report on exporting through Colon at: http://export.gov/panama/doingbusinessinpanama/exportingtolatinamericathroughpanama.
+We encourage U.S. companies with consumer retail products to look at selling through the Colón Free Zone to the region.
+For more information on this option, please contact us after reading the report Sell through Panama’s Colón Free Trade Zone to the Region.

 Panama has the highest per capita income in Central America.
 However, the majority of income is skewed to a small, consumer goods-oriented economic class.
 These upper-middle and upper income class families have high levels of disposable income.
 They are interested in purchasing high quality, trend-setting goods.
 Price is less of a factor in purchasing decisions made by this class than for the middle and lower income classes.
 The majority of Panamanians are interested in quality, but price still plays a more important role in the purchase decision.